QaidVoid/squishy-rs/squishy-cli/README.md

 # Provide custom offset (it'd be calculated automatically if not provided)
 # Appimage offset can be read using `path/to/app.AppImage --appimage-offset`
 squishy appimage path/to/app.AppImage --offset 128128 --icon --desktop --appstream --write

+# The default output file has same name as the provided file.
+# Use --original-name to save as the same file name found inside SquashFS
+squishy appimage path/to/app.AppImage --icon --write --original-name
 ```

 ### Command Options